Kale Pesto with Basil

 Pesto is not used in large amounts, so even though this Kale Pesto with Basil has a generous amount of cheese, I would eat it for any phase of the original South Beach Diet.
 And although kale does have some carbs, again you’re not eating a huge amount so it’s also great for low-carb and Keto eating plans.

 Use Fresh Herbs to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-This recipe was posted in 2013 when I had a garden that was bursting with kale.
-The recipe was last updated with more information in 2022.
+This recipe for Kale Pesto with Basil was posted in 2013 when I had a garden that was bursting with kale.
+The recipe was last updated with more information in 2023.